The pentagon relation and incidence geometry: The normalization map and its pentagon property

 Consider a map of vertices $A,B,C$ of a triangle into a projective space $\PP^M(\DD)$ such that all the vertices are mapped into collinear (but different) points.
 The corresponding linear constraint involving the homogeneous coordinates of the points

-we call normalized at $\bphi_A$, while $\bphi_B$/$\bphi_C$ is called its $x$/$y$-point.
+we call normalized at $\bphi_A$, while $\bphi_B$ and $\bphi_C$ are called coordinates of the $x$ and $y$-point, respectively.
 Graphically, we put an arrow at the vertex of the triangle representing the normalization point.
 The arrow is directed from the edge joining the (vertex representing the) normalization point and the $x$-point, see Fig.~\ref{fig:triangle-lin-ABCD}.
 Notice that this is the different normalization rule than that used in Section~\ref{sec:V-pent}.

 \begin{Rem} Notice that by changing the normalization point "by $2\pi/3$ rotation", where the orientation is given by the arrow, we arrive at an equivalent linear relation

 where

 The birational map $N:\DD^2 \dashrightarrow \DD^2$, which can be called the non-commutative Newton map~\cite{Dieudonne}, is of order three. \end{Rem}